 Helsinki center has cheered up and become more lively after the recent opening of Amos Rex Art Museum there.
-This inspired me to take a walk in the Helsinki center, especially since the weather was warm and sunny and Helsinki Design Week 2018 had started.
+This inspired me to take a walk in the center, especially since the weather was warm and sunny and Helsinki Design Week 2018 had started.

 Keskuskatu, one of the streets in the very center of Helsinki has become a pleasant and stylish pedestrian street over the years.
-For the time being it also features a Helsinki Design Week 2018 -booth, from which event information is shared both to tourists and local passers-by.
+For the time being it also features a Helsinki Design Week 2018 -booth, from which event information is shared both for tourists and local passers-by.

 A short walk in the center of Helsinki also stimulated the need for traveling abroad: